Curate Terms and Conditions

 d.
 Risks and Liabilities.
 You assume all risks and liabilities associated with Your access and use, and Your customers’ access and use, of Curate Payments, including without limitation those risks and liabilities associated with payment fraud or other torts or criminal activities.

 e.
-Payment Processor Disclaimer.
-The Payment Processor disclaims any warranty of any kind directly to You, including without limitation any warranty of title, merchantability, fitness for a particular purpose, or non-infringement.
-The Payment Processor expressly disclaims its liability for damages to You, whether direct or indirect, incidental, or consequential, arising in connection with the this Agreement and Your use of Curate Payments.
+Stripe Disclaimer.
+Stripe disclaims any warranty directly to You, including warranties of title, merchantability, fitness for a particular purpose, or non-infringement.
+Stripe is not liable for damages arising from your use of Curate Payments.

 a.
 Monitoring Your Use of Curate Payments; Third Party Beneficiary.
-Curate may monitor Your use of Curate Payments and may report any breach of this Agreement to the Payment Processor if such breach may impact the Payment Processor or its platform and services.
-The Payment Processor shall be an intended third party beneficiary under this Agreement to enforce the terms of this Agreement related to Curate Payments.
+Curate may monitor your use of Curate Payments and report breaches to Stripe if they impact Stripe’s platform.
+Stripe is a third-party beneficiary to enforce terms related to Curate Payments.

 b.
 Fees Due Upon Termination.
 Upon termination of this Appendix (or the Agreement), all outstanding unpaid amounts due to Curate, if any, shall become immediately due and payable.